-My research project looks at responsible innovation in the implementation of an open-source electronic health records (OS EHR) system in low and lower-middle income countries (LMICs), particularly resource-constrained settings that lack robust infrastructure, funding, technical expertise, and other key resources.
-Open-source EHRs are perceived as a social innovation (free software) that can improve healthcare delivery in LMICs, address high-costs and inflexibility associated with commercial (proprietary software) EHRs.
+My research project looks at responsible innovation in the implementation of an open-source electronic health records (EHRs) system in low and lower-middle income countries (LMICs), particularly resource-constrained settings that lack robust infrastructure, funding, technical expertise, and other key resources.
+Open-source EHRs can improve healthcare delivery in LMICs, address high-costs and inflexibility associated withcommercial EHRs to some extent.

-My research explores the role of local implementers who support the implementation of an OS EHR system on the ground, in particular social enterprises and non-governmental organisations/ non-profit organisations, with a key interest in challenges concerning implementation, ethics and end-user experience.
+My research explores the role of local implementers who support the implementation of an OS EHR system on the ground, in particular social enterprises and non-profit organisations - that support the adoption of an open-source EHR system in LMICs.

 European Group for Organizational Studies (EGOS)

 Associate Member of Chartered Institute of Personnel and Development (CIPD)

-My research interests include responsible innovation, sustainable development, people, process and technology, health systems implementation, open-source software, electronic health record systems, technology transfer, Global South, ethics and global healthcare systems innovations.
+My research interests include responsible innovation, sustainable development, people, process and technology, health systems implementation, open-source software, electronic health record systems, technology transfer, LMICs, Global South, ethics and global healthcare systems innovations.